Uranyl nitrate: Archaic photography

 The process employs the ability of the uranyl ion to pick up two electrons and reduce to the lower oxidation state of uranium(IV) under ultraviolet light.

 Uranotypes can vary from print to print from a more neutral, brown russet to strong Bartolozzi red, with a very long tone grade.
 Surviving prints are slightly radioactive, a property which serves as a means of non-destructively identifying them.

 Several other more elaborate photographic processes employing the compound appeared and vanished during the second half of the 19th century with names like Wothlytype, Mercuro-Uranotype and the Auro-Uranium process.
 Uranium papers were manufactured commercially at least until the end of the 19th century, vanishing due to the superior sensitivity and practical advantages of silver halides.
 From the 1930s through the 1950s Kodak Books described a uranium toner (Kodak T-9) using uranium nitrate hexahydrate.
-Some alternative process photographers including Bob Kiss and Brittonie Fletcher continue to make uranotype prints today.

 Stain for microscopy

 Along with uranyl acetate it is used as a negative stain for viruses in electron microscopy; in tissue samples it stabilizes nucleic acids and cell membranes.